torchtarget/FileOrganizerLLM/README.md

 Each folder also receives an embedding vector derived from its full file contents and path.
 These vectors are saved in `folder_vectors.json` for later use with vector search tools.

+The amodule was exclusively made vibing with ChatGPT codex (a fun Friday evening) .

 ## Requirements